Garden area in Chattanooga, Tennessee.

 Mountain Biking in Chattanooga

-My husband TJ is serious about mountain biking, so when we ride somewhere he likes to put his ear to the ground and find out what the locals ride before committing.
+My husband TJ is serious about mountain biking, so when we ride somewhere, he likes to listen to the locals and find out what they ride before committing.
 Luckily, Chattanooga offered exactly what he was looking for.

 We headed to Enterprise South Nature Park for our ride with Rock Creek Outfitters.
-Our guide Evan, who was seriously talented, drove us about 15 minutes to the trailhead.
+Our talented guide, Evan, drove us about 15 minutes to the trailhead.

-Experienced cyclists looking for a technical challenge will want to ride Atlas and TNT where the technical features will give riders a taste of some of the expert terrain here.
+Experienced cyclists looking for a technical challenge will want to ride Atlas and TNT, where the technical features will give riders a taste of some of the expert terrain.
 We wanted the full experience, so we decided to link them all together.

 Some spots were too tough for me to ride, which meant walking my bike at some points, but it was fun to watch Evan and TJ stomp the tech.
 Along the way, you can expect a fun surprise ripping through a few WWII bunkers hollowed and cleaned.
 Make sure to save up some vocals for the shouts as you pass through.